Best CD Rates of January 2025

 Explore the different types of CDs to find the best options for your long-term financial goals.
 Then, decide how long you feel comfortable locking away your funds.
 CD terms commonly range from three months to five years, though some banks may offer other choices.

-Life can be unpredictable, and you may need to withdraw funds before your CD’s term ends.
-Make sure to review the early withdrawal penalties before investing in a CD so you can be prepared for a worst-case scenario.
+Life can be unpredictable, and you may need to withdraw funds from your CD before its term ends.
+Before investing in a CD, review the early withdrawal penalties so you can be prepared for a worst-case scenario.

-One way to prepare for unexpected expenses is to invest in CD ladders, which is a series of CDs with staggered maturity dates.
-This way, you have CDs maturing at regular intervals.
+One way to prepare for unexpected expenses is to invest in CD ladders, which are a series of CDs with staggered maturity dates.
+This way, you can have CDs maturing at regular intervals.

 5. Deposit funds